MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/migrating-mde-server-to-cloud.md

 ## How do I migrate existing Azure VMs to Microsoft Defender for Cloud?

-For Azure VMs, no additional steps are required, these are automatically onboarded to Microsoft Defender for Cloud, thanks to the native integration between the Azure platform and Defender for Cloud.
+For Azure VMs, no extra steps are required, these are automatically onboarded to Microsoft Defender for Cloud, thanks to the native integration between the Azure platform and Defender for Cloud.

 ## How do I migrate on-premises machines to Microsoft Defender for Servers?